Connecting Teachers to Agriculture

 Partners Make It Possible — Thank You!

-Thank you to all of our partners for opening their gates for the Summer Institute farm tours.
-Special thanks to our Summer Institute chef, Chef Randle for demonstrating delicious lunches for our students using fresh, local products.
+Thank you to our partners for providing agriculture education and BC grown products to support the Summer Institute.
+Special thanks to our Summer Institute chef, Chef Trevor Randle for demonstrating delicious lunches for our students using fresh, local products.

 Registration for the course is through the UBC Faculty of Education’s Vancouver office.
 Contact them directly for fees and to register: